To the Potential Graduate Degree Candidate:

 The Accelerated Bachelor’s/Master’s Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
 For more information or for an application, please click here.

 A major advantage of this program is that it enables the student to double count credits toward both the bachelor’s and master’s degrees.
 Usually the student can double count up to nine credits, but please refer to the individual graduate program page for specific information regarding the number of credits allowed.
 If admitted, the student follows a prescribed course of study in which a predetermined number of credits at the 600 level or higher may be taken as an undergraduate and counted later toward the master’s degree.
 They may be enrolled on either a part-time or full-time basis.
 Students must complete the Request for Approval for Undergraduates to Take Courses for Graduate Credit form for each graduate level course in which they wish to enroll.

 An undergraduate may apply to participate in an accelerated program even if the desired graduate program is in a department other than the one in which the student is majoring.

 If your desire is to seek only the Graduate Certificate in Emergency Management, click here for an more information or to apply.

 If you wish you “try out” the Emergency Health Services degree, you may enroll as a Non-Degree seeking student.
 Please note that only two (2) graduate level courses (up to 6 credits) may transfer towards your degree unless prior authorization is obtained from both the graduate program director and the graduate school.
 Click here to apply.

-Any exceptions to the policies noted above must be discussed first with the graduate program director.
+Any exceptions to the policies noted above must be discussed first with the graduate program director and obtain written approval.